Skip to content

 You’ve put your heart into your college application, chosen your dream school, and submitted it Early Decision (ED).
 Now, the big question looms: When will you find out if you’ve been accepted?

-For the Class of 2028, Early Decision notification dates are just around the corner.
-This article will break down what you need to know, how to prepare, and what to do after receiving your decision.
+For the Class of 2030, Early Decision notification dates are beginning to roll in.
+This article will break down how to prepare and what to do after receiving your decision plus provides a comprehensive list of notification dates for over 130 colleges.

 What is an Early Decision?